webqit/webflo/README.md

 ```

 > **Note**
-> <br>In this architecture, navigation is instant and sleek - Webflo prevents a full page reload, obtains and sets data at `document.state.page` for the new URL, then sets the `template` attribute on the `<body>` element to the new URL path.
+> <br>In this architecture, navigation is instant and sleek - Webflo prevents a full page reload, obtains and sets data at `document.state.data` for the new URL, then sets the `template` attribute on the `<body>` element to the new URL path.
 The `bundle.js` script comes with the appropriate OOHTML support level required for the imports to function.

 #### In a Multi SPA Layout